sanazv/CarND-MPC-Project/README.md

 a: acceleration (+ for throttle and - for break)
 ```
 #### Cost-function and parameter tuning:
-A cost function is used with the aid of optimizer to minimize the deviation of the predicted track from the desired waypoints.
+A cost function is used (with the aid of optimizer) to minimize the deviation of the predicted track from the desired waypoints.
-The cost function I use, is sensitive to CTE (Cross Track Error), espi (orientation error), offset of velocity from the reference value, steering angle, acceleration, and the change in steering angle and the change in acceleration between consecutive timesteps.
+The cost function I used, is sensitive to CTE (Cross Track Error), espi (orientation error), offset of velocity from the reference value, steering angle, acceleration, and the change in steering angle and the change in acceleration between consecutive timesteps.
 The two latter terms are so that the car avoid very strong corrections one way or the other and appear to drive in a "calmer" way.
 The weight of these terms are chosen to represent the relative importance of each component.
 The final cost function is set up as below, with cost function to be most penalizing to sharp changes to streeting in angle and acceleration:

  ```